begoon/begoon.github.com/_engine/_posts/english/2009-08-15-is-it-worth-to-use-stl-string.markdown

   String& operator=(const String& value) {
     if (this != &value) {
       // Memory is re-allocated only if a source is longer the current
       // string.
-It is clear that this implementation will only increase
+It's clear that this implementation will only increase
       // memory allocated by the string.
       if (value.sz_ > sz_) data_ = (char*)std::realloc(data_, value.sz_);
       sz_ = value.sz_;